 - Having had a baby before

-In most cases, it is established that insertion of the catheter balloon may cause varied levels of discomfort, but it may be within the tolerable limits.
+In most cases, it is established that the insertion of the catheter balloon may cause varying levels of discomfort, but it may be within the tolerable limits.

-Things to Keep in Mind After Insertion of Foley
+Things to Keep in Mind After the Insertion of the Foley Catheter

-The Foley catheter may make the cervix softer and stretchier, and this aids cervix to open up.
-However, some things need to be remembered after the insertion of the Foley catheter such as:
+The Foley catheter may make the cervix softer and stretchier, and this aids the cervix to open up.
+However, some things need to be remembered after the insertion of the Foley catheter, and these include:

 - You may be allowed to take showers or baths if you want to.

-- You may be allowed to move around until or unless your doctor advised you against it.
+- You may be allowed to move around unless your doctor advises you against it.